sjbennett123/polarlarp/content/_index.md

 [PC INFORMATION CLICK HERE](https://snazzy-marshmallow-9e25ed.netlify.app/pc_information/)

-**Writing**
+## **Writing**

 - Use the standard writeup format that we all are using for your writeups.
-I know you have a special style.
-Do it like this please.
+Templastes are HERE.
 - People will review your work.
-Before you send it over to them, look at our tips page to make sure it's a good process for you and for them.
+Before you send it over to them, look at our TIPS page to make sure it's a good process for you and for them.
-- When reviewing someone's work make sure you follow our tips page while doing it.
+- When reviewing someone's work make sure you follow our TIPS page while doing it.
 Remember they tried their best.
+- Once you are confident with your work we will ingest it into the website get it printed up.

 ## [Trello - Prop tracking](https://trello.com/b/A6eLvFdV/polar-props)